TimHanewich/Misc-Articles/Power-Platform/ppc_2022_takeaways/readme.md

 (INCLUDE PICTURE OF POWER FX INTERPRETER IN C#)

+Using Power Fx in a REPL (read-eval-print-loop) environment was also demonstrated via a console interface.
+I believe this was a console app that the Power Fx team set up that leverages the Power Fx library, but it also may have been a separate Power Fx app/CLI that they are working on... but more likely the former.

 ## 3: Dataverse is evolving

 ## 4: Canvas & Model-Driven App Convergence